This week, I’m sharing a special coloring page for Grandparents Day. This holiday falls annually on the first Sunday after Labor Day. That’s today!

 Grandparents enrich our lives in so many ways.
 We can learn from their wisdom and experience.
 We can relive history through their eyes.
 We can bridge relationships between the next generation and the last.
 And we can be a crown and a comfort to them in their old age.

-If you like to color, then come back again next week — I post a new coloring page every Sunday.
-Or you can look here to download any of the pages I’ve published in the past.
+Do you like to color?
+Then come back again next week.
+I publish a new coloring page almost every Sunday.
+Or you can follow this link to download any of the designs I’ve posted in the past: Free Christian Coloring Pages.

 If you’d prefer a bound collection, check out my Color the Word series.
-These richly-detailed, Scripture-based coloring books were designed with grown-ups in mind, but can be enjoyed by all ages.
-They’re even available in Spanish!
+I designed these richly-detailed, Scripture-based coloring books with grown-ups in mind.
+But can be enjoyed by all ages.
+And they’re even available in Spanish!

 For those who enjoy journaling as well as coloring, my devotional journals offer the best of both worlds.